How to Use Google’s Link Disavow Tool in 5 Easy Steps

 – Once you have the information for your selected site loaded up, select the ‘Referring Domains’ link on each site.
 This will load up a list of all the referring domains that are linking to your site.

 – Export these lists into an excel sheet.
-This is the basis for your data, what we need to do now is make sure we have no duplicate domains.
-To do this we need to copy the column with all the domain names from both the spreadsheets and paste them into a new sheet.
+This is the basis for your data, what you need to do now is make sure you have no duplicate domains.
+To do this you’ll need to copy the column with all the domain names from both the spreadsheets and paste them into a new sheet.

 – Once you have this new sheet use the ‘Remove duplicates’ function in excel.

 – What you have now is a complete list of domains that link to your site.
-We will now use Majestic once more to turn this plain list into a document with some more useful information included.
-We will copy & paste this list into Majestic’s ‘Bulk backlink checker’ tool.
+You can then use Majestic once more to turn this plain list into a document with some more useful information included.
+Then copy & paste this list into Majestic’s ‘Bulk backlink checker’ tool.

 – This will give you a full list complete with the referring domains Citation Flow and Trust Flow.
-You can get rid of the columns that don’t provide you with any use for this task, I would suggest keeping at least the Citation & Trust flow.
+You can get rid of the columns that don’t provide you with any use for this task, you can use the Citation and Trust Flow data to help prioritise the next step.

 – Now comes the long, manual part of this.
 You will have to go through all the domains manually to check if you want them linking to your site or not.
-You can use the data you decided to keep (citation & trust flow) to help you determine where to start looking.
+You can use the additional data (citation & trust flow) to help you determine where to start looking.
 Once you have decided whether or not you want to keep or disavow these domains, make a list of the domains you wish to disavow in a new Excel spreadsheet.

-– Now to make sure we disavow the domains and not just the URL’s we need to use a small formula on Excel.
+– To make sure you disavow the domains and not just the URL’s you need to use a small formula on Excel.

 You can do this quickly and easily in Excel using CONCATENATE.
 If your domains are listed in column A, then just add ‘domain:’ alongside in cell B1, and fill down.